jevakallio/git-notify/README.md

 ## What is git-notify?

-Sometimes you want to communicate about important changes, process improvements, new tools etc. to other developers on your project.
-In a small team, a Slack message will probably do the job, but in larger teams and distributed organizations (such as open source project), reaching everyone can be a pain.
+Sometimes you need to communicate about important changes to other developers on your project.
+In a small team, a Slack message will probably do, but in larger teams and distributed organizations (such as open source projects), reaching everyone can be a pain.

-`git-notify` allows you to inject announcements into your git commit messages, that will be displayed to other developers when they pull the changes to their machine.
+`git-notify` allows you to inject announcements into your git commit messages, and display them to other developers when they pull those commits to their machine.

 ```sh
 git commit -m 'git-notify: NEW PERF TOOLING AVAILABLE ...'
 ```

+Later, at a machine far far away:
 ![Demo](docs/demo.gif)

-Or, instead of adding messages to individual commits, you can add them to the extended merge/squash commit message on GitHub:
+If you're using merge/squash commit strategy on GitHub, you can add them to the extended commit message when landing a PR:

 ![GitHub PR flow example](docs/github-example.png)

-You can change the prefix [git-notify] uses.
-See [Configuration](#configuration) for how to do this.

 ## Getting started

+`git-notify` is intended for use in node-based projects.

-Install the git-notify package as a devDependency to your project:
+Install the git-notify package as a devDependency:

 ```bash
 # using npm